-When Emma Hu and her late husband Dr. Wayne Hu visited Westminster with their son and daughter, they felt drawn to the school.
+When Mrs. Emma Liu Hu P’19 and her late husband, Dr. Wayne Hu, visited Westminster with their son and daughter, they felt drawn to the school.

 The couple had heard good reports about Westminster from friends from Hong Kong who had sent their children, but when they toured, it exceeded their expectations.
-Dr. Hu liked that the school hosted visiting poets, that students received a great deal of faculty attention and that Westminster continued some English boarding school traditions, such as the lawn ceremony.
+Dr. Hu liked that the school hosts visiting poets, that students receive a great deal of faculty attention and that Westminster continues some English boarding school traditions, such as the Lawn Ceremony.

-After their son Alexander started attending the school, he felt included in the community.
+After their son, Alex ’19, started attending Westminster, he felt included in the community.

-“It being such a cozy campus, people are very nice and welcoming,” says Mrs. Hu, who is a freelance classical music broadcaster in Hong Kong.
+“It being such a cozy campus, people are very nice and welcoming,” said Emma.
 “That’s a major asset of Westminster.”

-Alex ’19 blossomed in the small, intimate environment where his teachers got to know him and he got to know his teachers, she says.
+Alex has blossomed in the small, intimate environment where his teachers got to know him and he got to know his teachers.
 He has had fun playing lacrosse and ice hockey, embracing the chance to try something new.

-Her son is more confident and benefited from an intellectually stimulating environment as well as from his teachers’ encouragement.
-Westminster planted the seeds for his interest in History and English, which he plans to continue studying at Middlebury College, Mrs. Hu says.
+Alex is more confident and has benefited from an intellectually stimulating environment as well as from his teachers’ encouragement.
+Westminster planted the seeds for his interest in history and English, which he plans to continue studying at Middlebury College.

-The decision to create a $200,000 endowed fund for faculty travel in her late husband’s name was a simple one, she says.
+For Emma, the decision to create a $200,000 endowed fund for faculty travel in her late husband’s name was a simple one.
 She chose her gift to Westminster as a way to thank the faculty.
-“I think private schools need money to support faculty who make a commitment to students.”
+“I think private schools need money to support faculty who make a commitment to students,” she said.

-Above: For Alex Hu ’19, advisory feeds with Scott Stevens are a highlight of his Westminster experience.
+Above: For Alex Hu ’19, feeds with his advisor Scott Stevens are a highlight of his Westminster experience.